Jolaolu/recruiting-take-home/README.md

 * __24-hour Time Limit:__ This should be a relatively short but fun exercise to show of your knowledge about specific technologies and software engineering principles.
 Unless otherwise arranged, make handoff to Strings within 24 hours,
 * __Use Generally Available Tools:__ The team evaluates new releases of tools and technologies as they become available, however for this exercise, please only use the latest version of tools and technologies that are considered Generally Available,
 * __Open Documentation, Open Internet:__ Engineers spend a non-trivial amount of time sourcing information online; feel free to use online resources and be able to demonstrate why you selected one approach to solving a problem over another,
 * __Deliver a Complete Project:__ The solution is delivered via a pull request.
 [Fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) the repository into your own, create the code, test cases, and any supporting documentation required to build the project should be standardized in your project resources -- We want to be able to run your solution on our machines.

 ## Technical Requirements
 All software projects require careful balance of both technical requirements along with functional requirements.
 Your solution must comply with the following technical objectives:
-* Implement your solution using a current released version of Go,
+* Implement your solution using a current released version of Vue and Typescript,
-* Do not use 3rd party libraries.
-Use only the core, standard library.
 * Must include unit tests to verify your components and include these tests in your solution,
-* Must not include a graphical user interface of any kind, or any API.
-Functions only.
-* There is no need to provide any form of data persistence.
+* There is no need to provide any form of data persistence, or API.

-We are looking for a **clean**, **well-factored**, idiomatic codebase that has accompanying unit tests.
+We are looking for a **clean**, **well-factored**, idiomatic codebase that has accompanying unit tests, and a thoughtful design consistent with provided assets.

+Good luck!

 ## Functional Requirements
 ### Part 1